How Dennis Publishing has grown commerce revenue 60 percent in a year - Digiday

 Digiday Video Anywhere Summit

 The journey has been a steep learning curve.
-In fact, Wootten likened its experience of changing from a pure-play commerce business to an e-commerce business to the experience to changing the engine of a plane while airborne.
+In fact, Wootton likened its experience of changing from a pure-play commerce business to an e-commerce business to the experience to changing the engine of a plane while airborne.
 Given people are paying deposits and other transactions via the site, having any glitches or bad user experiences simply isn’t an option.
 “In media, if your site goes down temporarily due to some glitch, what do you lose: a few page impressions.
 Nothing really.
 If you have a glitch while someone is trying to make a transaction, it’s something else entirely.
 You’re not likely to get that customer back,” added Wootton.

 Using social platforms to boost reach has been a go-to move for media publishers looking to bring people back to their own sites.
 But that method is a dud for Dennis’ commerce traffic.
 “People who come via social just don’t convert into buying customers for big-ticket items like cars.
 The average car we sell is £10,000.”
-Auto Express and Car Buyer command over 5 million monthly users between them, according to the publisher, and so they drive a lot of traffic back to Buy-a-car.
+Auto Express and Car Buyer command over 5 million monthly users between them, according to the publisher, and so they drive a lot of traffic back to Buyacar.
 Paid and organic search are also useful traffic drivers to the site.

 With so much of the digital display market dominated by Google and Facebook, publishers are pushing for new ways to create direct connections with readers, and then monetize those connections.
 For Dennis, it is no longer enough to attract a reader with content, then farm them off to a third-party merchant.
 The publisher wants to control the process, and the relationship right through to the payments.